OpenLiberty/open-liberty-operator/doc/user-guide.md

 The keys within the `Secret` must follow this naming pattern: `<provider_name>-<sensitive_field_name>`.
 For example, `google-clientSecret`.
 Instead of the `-` character in between, you can also use `.` or `_`.
 For example, `oauth2_userApiToken`.

-_Note_: Open Liberty Operator watches for the creation and deletion of the SSO secret as well as any updates to it.
-Adding or removing keys from Secret will be passed down to the application automatically.
-However, updating the value of an existing key in `Secret` is not propagated to the application.
-See [troubleshooting](./troubleshooting.md#single-sign-on-sso) for solution and an explanation.
+Open Liberty Operator watches for the creation and deletion of the SSO secret as well as any updates to it.
+Any changes to Secret will be passed down to the application automatically.

 ```yaml
 apiVersion: v1